 CASE AT POINT

 In 1959, Samuel Eliot Morison wrote an acclaimed biography of John Paul Jones.
 In 1998, the Scottish biographer James Mackay presented another.
-Mackay was then a prolific and respected writer.
+Mackay was then a respected and prolific writer.
 The U.S. edition of his new Jones biography had just come off the press at Grove/Atlantic in 1999 when reviewers discovered countless passages in which Mackay’s narrative “shadowed” that of Morison.
 All copies of Mackay’s American edition were destroyed—as was his reputation.4

 Figure 1 provides a simple example, juxtaposing one passage from Morison against Mackay’s counterpart: